yugabyte/yugabyte-db/docs/content/latest/develop/gitdev/gitpod.md

 ![set-up the base project abstract](/images/develop/gitdev/gitpod/init-sb.png)

 ### Complete the CRUD APIs
-Complete the todo-service to handle 'GET', 'POST', 'PUT', and 'DELETE' API requests.
+Complete the todo-service by copying the source and build files from the [source repo]((https://github.com/srinivasa-vasu/todo)) to your repo to handle 'GET', 'POST', 'PUT', and 'DELETE' API requests.

 ![complete the api endpoints](/images/develop/gitdev/gitpod/complete-api.png)